The Last Drive-in with Joe Bob Briggs

-The Last Drive-in with Joe Bob Briggs is an American variety television series created by Joe Bob Briggs, Austin Jennings, and Matt Manjourides for Shudder.
+The Last Drive-in with Joe Bob Briggs was an American variety television series created by Joe Bob Briggs, Austin Jennings, and Matt Manjourides for Shudder.

 Briggs was known for hosting Joe Bob's Drive-in Theater and MonsterVision, and so Shudder decided to have him host a standalone marathon of horror movies of his choosing.
 The positive reception exceeded their expectations, resulting in a continued partnership.

-The show follows Briggs as he hosts one or more films alongside Darcy the Mail Girl (Diana Prince), with cameos by production designer Yuki Nakamura, music supervisor John Brennan, and the occasional guest.
+The show follows Briggs as he hosts one or more films alongside Darcy the Mail Girl (former adult actress, Diana Prince), with cameos by production designer Yuki Nakamura, music supervisor John Brennan, and the occasional guest.
 The hosted segments include Briggs' "Drive-in Totals," as well as fun facts, rants, singing, comedy, interviews, awards, and performances.